-Life on our planet is possible thanks to two phenomena that constitute a rarity in the world of chemistry: the hydrogen bridge and carbon catenation.
+Life on our planet is possible thanks to two phenomena that constitute a rarity in the world of chemistry: the hydrogen bond (erroneously called hydrogen bridge) and carbon catenation.
+(Carbon cycle)

-In the case of the water molecule, H2Or, the hydrogen bond is an attractive force that occurs between hydrogen in one molecule, and oxygen in another molecule.
-This attraction is because hydrogen is electropositive, and oxygen is electronegative.
-Without the hydrogen bridge, water could not exist in a liquid or solid state at Earth's ambient temperature.
-It would be a gas, like all compounds whose molecules have a molecular weight as low as that of water.
+In the case of the water molecule, H2Or, hydrogen bonding is an attractive force that occurs between hydrogen in one molecule, and oxygen in another molecule.
+This attraction is due to hydrogen being electropositive and oxygen electronegative.
+Without hydrogen bonding, water could not exist in a liquid or solid state at Earth's ambient temperature.
+It would be a gas, like all compounds whose molecules have a molar mass as low as that of water.

 On the other hand, catenation is the ability of an element to form chains; that is to say, to chemically bond with itself.
 Carbon is not the only element that has this ability, but it is the one that most tends to do so, and in the most varied forms.